vboyev-MSFT/defender-docs/defender-endpoint/device-control-deploy-manage-gpo.md

 1. Use the properties in your removable storage group to create an XML file for each removable storage group.

 > [!NOTE]
-> Ensure header name is PolicyGroups, for example, the following XML:
+> Ensure root node of the XML is PolicyGroups, for example, the following XML:
 > <PolicyGroups>
 >     <Group id={etc.}>
 > </PolicyGroups>